-Christmas can be a hectic time for pastors, so take advantage of the built-in down time and take some time off.
+Christmas can be a hectic time for pastors, so take advantage of some down time and spend it out of the office.
 And, make sure you extend this offer to your staff and key volunteers as well.

 You don’t want to go into the New Year feeling worn out and tired, so rest, relax and recharge.
 The church will be okay for a few days without you in the office.